US account holders more likely to switch banks following fraud

 "Our results suggest that even when the bank is not directly responsible for a fraudulent transaction, users may hold the bank responsible and terminate their relationship," the researchers conclude.
 "Further, this effect is much larger when users are not compensated because the bank determined that the charges might be legitimate."

-Customers who have are either young or have been with a bank for a long time are more likely to quit following an incident of fraud, the study found. ®
+Customers who are young, or have been with a bank for a long time, are more likely to quit following an incident of fraud, the study found. ®